Sudbury Indie Cinema Co-op: History

 In October 2023, the co-op announced a sponsorship deal with the city's credit union, which will see the theatre renamed the Sudbury Credit Union Theatre.

 In April 2024, the co-op revealed that the Mackenzie Street facility had been sold to new owners who declined to renew the theatre's lease past February 2025.
 In May, the board announced that they were reviewing opportunities to relocate to either the Thorneloe University building on the Laurentian University campus, or the Knox Hall performance venue on Larch Street.
 At Knox Hall, the organization would be able to remain downtown, but would have to reduce programming to only part of the week to share the venue with musical performances, and would not be able to run a full-size projector; at Thornloe, the organization could continue its current scheduling and programming models, but would have to relocate outside the downtown core.
 In June, the co-op revealed that the new landlord had decided to extend the deadline for three more years, giving the organization more time to plan for and undertake its eventual relocation.

+In April 2026, the co-op announced that it will relocate to 30 Ste.
+Anne Rd, a former nun's residence operated by the Diocese of Sault Sainte Marie, Ontario until its closure, in 2027.
+The new location will again see the adaptive reuse of a gymnasium, although much of the organization's existing equipment and infrastructure can simply be moved from the existing Mackenzie facility just a short distance away.

+Around the same time, Mairs announced her retirement from the leadership of the organization.